-Read the handout "Using Oracle in the TLAB".
-This will explain how to log in to the tlab server, how to configure your environment, and how to access oracle using SQLPlus.
+Read the handout "Using Oracle in the TLAB and VLAB Environments".
+This will explain how to log in to the server, how to configure your environment, and how to access oracle using SQLPlus.
 Make sure that your environment is working correctly.